 - Creating a national network of educational leaders and pioneering schools that lead change.

 The program is currently running mostly in the north and the center.
 The pioneers began operating in the southern town of Beersheba this year.
-One of IDE’s strategic objectives is to expand activities in the south and reach new target audiences with a full awareness of the special challenges presented by this social and geographic periphery.
+One of DI’s strategic objectives is to expand activities in the south and reach new target audiences with a full awareness of the special challenges presented by this social and geographic periphery.

-The program’s partners are: the Ministry of Education, the Ted Arison Family Foundation, an anonymous American foundation, Carasso Motors Ltd, the various municipalities, and school proprietors.
+The program’s partners are the Ministry of Education, the Ted Arison Family Foundation, an anonymous American foundation, Carasso Motors Ltd, the various municipalities, and school proprietors.